leeofthetrees/rwxrob-2022-boost/Commands/README.md

   * last -summary of last logged in users
   * 'w' -display logger version of who is logged in
   * ipconfig - show ip address
+  * exit - exit the current program or login or shell